Bell Park North Primary School

 Assessment takes many forms at this stage of schooling.
 Most importantly, it is ongoing, meaningful and timely.
 Daily classroom tasks provide an opportunity for the teacher to gather information (data) about student learning needs.
 Conversations with students, and the written work they produce, form the basis for teachers to differentiate for students within the classroom on a daily basis.

-• The whole school fitness walk is conducted most days (weather permitting).
-Please join us on the school walking track (around the oval) if you can.
+- The whole school fitness walk is conducted most days (weather permitting).

-• Hats must be worn each day at school until May 1 and when the UV reaches 3 throughout the year.
+- Hats must be worn at school between September 1 and May 1 and when the UV reaches 3 throughout the year.

 Take Home Reading